 Search for “Spray and Pray” advertising methods and you will find no limit to the number of experts touting the many pitfalls of this advertising approach.
 But what if all the negative hype in actuality has opened up an ideal avenue to successfully utilize this technique?
 The Spray and Pray method is standardly defined as exhaustive oversaturation of all possible marketing and advertising channels hoping that conversion will follow from the extensive impressions.
+It is one of the advertising techniques that has unique pros and cons.
 There are inherently many concerns about this method, and it can absolutely be executed in an ineffective manner.
 But what about when it is the right choice?

 Effective advertising campaigns on a brand-level require saturation of the market to ensure brand-recognition is optimized.
 So spraying, as it were, can be extremely valuable as a means to reach consumers on various platforms thereby creating harmony in marketing and allowing the consumer to build a subconscious preference for this brand.
 The second aspect of spraying and praying is where pitfalls often creep up.
 Praying in a marketing campaign can be summarized as acting in hope without tangible action taken to assure success.
 This looks like a lack of strategic audience identification, segmentation, and targeting.
 It also is revealed when an agency fails to set up success metrics to monitor the advertising and adapt for optimal conversion.

 Could Spray & Pray Advertising work for Prospecting Campaigns ?